pcrt1697/softgraph/README.md

 * SOFTGRAPH_API_KEY: is the api key used to authenticate to the service;
 * SOFTGRAPH_PG_PWD: password of the user `softgraph` (used by the backed application).

+Check out:
+* The [swagger UI](http://localhost:8080/api/swagger-ui/index.html#/) (requests must be authenticated with the provided API key).
+* The [graphiql UI](http://localhost:8080/api/graphiql) (to fetch the schema add the header key `x-api-key` and hit the refresh button).

 Use the [docker-compose.local.yml](docker/docker-compose.local.yml) to start an empty project.

-* Checkout the [swagger UI](http://localhost:8080/api/swagger-ui/index.html#/).
-Note that requests must be authenticated with the provided API key.
-* Check out the [graphiql UI](http://localhost:8080/api/graphiql).
-To fetch the schema add the header key `x-api-key` and hit the refresh button.

 ## Next steps
 To-do list: